EdJoPaTo/mpdPi/README.md

 ## Allow usage of `mpc volume`

 `mpc volume` does not seem to work out of the box.
-Check the controller you want to set via `amixer scontents`.
+Find the control you want to set via `amixer scontents`.

 For the AUX on the Raspberry this is 'Headphone':
 ```plaintext